fadilkun45/GitHub-repositories-explorer/README.md

-# username checker
+# GitHub repositories explorer

 ## Description

-username checker is a web application designed to check public repo by owner username.
+GitHub repositories explorer is a web application designed to check public repo by owner username.
 The app provides a simple interface and ui interactive.

 ## Tech Stack